 The most obvious first experiment was loose leaf/sachet teas.
 I tried lots of them but didn’t click for me.
 I had to try something else.

-Eventually, my husband bought a bag of Chicory Root.
+Eventually, my husband bought a bag of roasted Chicory Root.
 I tried once and it was horrible.
-Continued drinking Blume until I decided I wanted to spend less with this daily part of my life.
+I continued drinking Blume until I decided I wanted to spend less with this daily part of my life.
 For comparison, I now buy the roasted Chicory root in bulk at my local refillery and it costs around 22 bucks for ~420g.
 It lasts 2-3 months, depending on how many servings we drink per day.

 I decided to try Chicory Coffee again.
 And I finally decided to research how to acquire the taste for it.
 I was committed to ditching caffeine for once and all.